 The "Stipends, Academic Credit, and Digitization" working group was authorized by a 27 to 0 vote on October 18th, 2015.
 A copy of the resolution can be read on our legislation page here.
 The rationale and history behind the working group can be read here.
-Research will be released consistently over the next year with a final report coming out before Fall 2016.
+Research will be released consistently over the next year with a final report coming out soon.

 Working Group Principles:

 BUILD acronym that summarizes best practices being used in efforts to diversity tech industry.

 Bring solutions and products to people of all backgrounds.

 Utilize data to recognize and counteract inequities internally and externally.